ckeditor/ckeditor4-nuget-release/.nuget/README.md

 ## Presets

-The CKEditor 4 npm package comes in the `standard-all` preset, so it includes all official CKEditor plugins, with those from the [standard package](https://sdk.ckeditor.com/samples/standardpreset.html) active by default.
+The CKEditor 4 Nuget packages come in [`basic`](https://www.nuget.org/packages/ckeditor-basic), [`full`](https://www.nuget.org/packages/ckeditor-full), [`standard`](https://www.nuget.org/packages/ckeditor-standard) and [`standard-all`](https://www.nuget.org/packages/ckeditor-standard-all) presets, so they differ on which of official CKEditor plugins are included in each other.
+You can check differences between presets in the [official documentation](https://ckeditor.com/cke4/presets-all).

 ## Further Resources